emdnaia/TrendMicroDSAExfil/README.md

 An interesting way of using the `dsa_control` CLI tool, included in `Trend Micro's Deep Security Agent (DSA)` solution, specifically its `-x` proxy feature, is that an actor can exploit it to make the tool resolve a given domain with out breaking the existing DSA configuration.
 This could allow data to be exfiltrated using a legitimate tool.

+⚠️NOTE: Using the `-x` proxy option may interrupt communication between the specific agent and Trend Cloud One.

 Requirements:
 - Administrative privileges
 - Trend Micro Deep Security Agent Installed